-Carolina Megale (Past in Progress; Etruscan Museum of Populonia, Gasparri Collection)
+Carolina Megale (Past Experience; Fondazione Aglaia; Etruscan Museum of Populonia, Gasparri Collection)

-The Archeodig Project announces the opening of applications for its 2021 field season at the Roman seaside settlement of Poggio del Molino (near Populonia, Tuscany).
-Excavations at Poggio del Molino will be entering their twelfth year under the direction of Archeodig, an international archaeological project supported in the United States by the University of Arizona.
-Field school students will participate in the daily onsite activities of excavation and recording.
-They will additionally have the opportunity to take part in a variety of field labs providing instruction in ceramic analysis, bone analysis, restoration activities, topographic survey, and archaeological 3D modeling.
-On select days of the week, students will attend lectures and site visits that provide a contextual basis for the knowledge they will gain in the field.
+The Archeodig Project announces the opening of applications for its 2022 field season at the Roman seaside settlement of Poggio del Molino (near Populonia, Tuscany).
+All are welcome to apply!
+Excavations at Poggio del Molino will be entering their 13th year under the direction of Archeodig, an international archaeological project supported by the Aglaia Foundation and the City of Piombino.
+Our program is designed to allow students with all levels of experience (including beginners) to participate in the daily onsite activities of excavation and recording.
+Regular field labs provide additional opportunities to develop specialized archaeological skills in the following areas:

 The archaeological site of Poggio del Molino overlooks the Tyrhennian Sea on a promontory forming the northern edge of the Gulf of Baratti, today a popular beach destination but in Etruscan and Roman times an important center of trade and iron production.
 At the southern edge of the gulf, just a few kilometers away, rests the Roman city of Populonia.
 During its long history, the territory around Populonia (including the Gulf of Baratti and Poggio del Molino itself) shifted from Etruscan to Roman control, a process which still presents many unanswered questions and remains a key research focus of the excavations at Poggio del Molino.